greiter18/War/README.md

 ![Screen Shot 2022-03-04 at 11 58 53 AM](https://user-images.githubusercontent.com/66323451/156806632-0205c60a-0019-4ed8-a809-fd52598c8c41.png)

+## Installation
+1. Clone repo
+2. run npm install in the root directory to set up backend dependencies
+3. fdd
+4. Open up new terminal and run `cd front end` to enter the front end directory
+5. run `npm install` to install front end dependencies
+6. run `npm run start` to start the application, this will run on localhost:3000

 ## Overview

-War is the class card game where 2 players square off with each others top card.
+War is the class card game where 2 players square off with each others top card of their deck.
 Who ever has the higher of the cards collect their opponents card and then both cards go to the bottom of the winners deck.
 First player to lose all of their cards loses the match and the other player is granted title of winner.

 ## Features